I’m excited to publish my first blog post. I wanted to talk about how Platinum Cake Designs got started, but I realized I didn’t introduce myself.

 I made a total career change and started PCD in 2015.
 I first fell in love with baking as a child.
 My mom is an excellent cook and baker.
 She encouraged all her kids to get involved in the kitchen at an early age.
 My mom’s theory was that you have to eat, so you might as well learn how to do it and why not make it taste good too.
 And the legacy continues with the next generation...my niece Morgan.
 My older brother introduced her to cooking at a young age too.

-When Morgan was about 4 years old, my sister and I invited her to join us in the kitchen to bake a cake.
-Since she was so young, we measured all the ingredients, but she got to pour them in the bowl and mix them around.
+When my niece Morgan was about 4 years old, my sister and I invited her to join us in the kitchen to bake a cake.
+Since she was so small, we got her a stool so she could reach the counter.
+And because she was so young, we measured all the ingredients, but she got to pour them in the bowl and mix them around.
 When we got to the eggs, she said, “I want to smash the eggs”.
 (Eyebrow raised).
 I didn’t like that verb, so I told her I would crack the eggs, but she could mix it around.
 Fast forward a few days, and Morgan was in the kitchen helping Grandpa Alan (my dad) make pancakes.
 When it came to the eggs she said the same thing.
-Unfortunately, Grandpa wasn’t as alarmed as a I was with the word ‘smashed’.
+Unfortunately, Grandpa wasn’t as alarmed as a I was with the word y ‘smashed’.
 So in true 4-year old fashion, she smashed the eggs.
 Yolk, whites, and shells oh my.
-I’m not sure if you’ve accidentally eaten egg shells before but that crunch is not appetizing.
-My dad had to fish out a lot of little shells.
+My poor dad fished out as many egg shells as he could.
+Unfortunately, a few slipped passed.
 I teased my my dad that he was acting like an amateur parent.
-Lol
+Lol To say the least my niece has dramatically improved in the kitchen.
+She even helped decorate the cake pictured.

 Back to my story..I gained an interest in decorating when my mom brought home a clown topper she made in a Wilton cake decorating class.
 That clown really made an impression on me.
 Ok, not the clown below, but I thought the commercial was cute.